Austin J. Hill: Trans-Am Series

 During 2023, Hill also raced in the XGT class of the Trans-Am Series, making his series debut at Road Atlanta.
-In his only race in the series, Hill retired after nine laps and was classified fifth in class.
+In his only race in the series, he retired after nine laps and was classified fifth in class.
 He finished seventh in the XGT standings.

 SCCA Hoosier Super Tour

 In 2024, Hill competed in the SCCA Hoosier Super Tour in both the STL and SMX classes.
-In the former, he finished runner-up to Danny Steyn, while in the latter he finished fourteenth in the standings.
+In the former, he finished runner-up to Danny Steyn, while in the latter, he finished fourteenth in the standings.